SNTag/.dotfiles/emacs-26.2/readme.md

   - Navigation (helm-buffers-list)
   - Zotero (helm-bibtex and minimal zotxt)
   - git (magit-mode)
   - latex (AucTeX [**NOTE**: I do not use latex directly anymore and rely on pandoc with makefile, markdown, and latex.
 Latex-modes remains in the system in case of future use.])

-It should be possible to find sections where everything related to that mode are found.
+It should be possible to find sections where everything related to that mode are found in the Borg-Collective.

+# Future Plans

+Will attempt to clean things up and introduce an babel literative programming el format if possible.

 ## Current keybinds: User/Init Defined